 The financial statements and notes represent NSW Stoma Limited as an individual entity, a Company limited by guarantee, incorporated and domiciled in Australia.
-NSW Stoma Limited is a not-for-profit company for the purpose of preparing financial statements under Australian Accounting Standards.

-NOTE 1: SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES
+NOTE 1: SUMMARY OF MATERIAL ACCOUNTING POLICY INFORMATION

 Basis of Preparation

 The financial statements are general purpose financial statements that have been prepared in accordance with Australian Accounting Standards - Simplified Disclosures of the Australian Accounting Standards Board, the Corporations Act 2001 and the Australian Charities and Not-for-profit Commission Act 2012.
 The company is a not-for-profit entity for financial reporting purposes under Australian Accounting Standards.